Resources

 Whole Life Insurance

-Whole life insurance is a permanent life insurance policy that provides coverage for the entire lifetime of the insured person.
+Whole Life Insurance is a permanent Life Insurance policy that provides coverage for the entire lifetime of the insured person.
 It combines a death benefit with a cash value component that grows over time.
-Whole life insurance offers lifelong protection and can also serve as an investment vehicle.
-However, it tends to have higher premiums compared to term life insurance in the Indian context.
+Whole Life Insurance offers lifelong protection and can also serve as an investment vehicle.
+However, it tends to have higher premiums than Term Life Insurance in the Indian context.

 Unit Linked Insurance Plans (ULIPs)